christianalfoni/christianalfoni.github.io/_posts/2014-09-25-using-flux-with-angular.md

   });
 {% endhighlight %}

 As we can see there is not much going on in our controller.
-We are only passing actions to the "top" of our application, awaiting application wide state changes.
+We are mostly passing actions to the "top" of our application, awaiting application wide state changes, and some controller specific behaviour.

 #### Reacting to statechange without $watch
 As all statechanges now happens with actions there is no need to use the expensive $watch any longer.
 This section of code in the todomvc.com **controller**...